-Mr. Torabzadeh: Not only does it not have a foot rest, the way it is angled towards the front is not new clearance to a person using a wheelchair.
-Your knee is hitting the front counter where the monitor is installed.
-It is absolutely no way to reach the screen facing the screen.
-By at a 90-degree angle to reach it.
+Mr. Torabzadeh: Not only it does not have foot-rest clearance, the way it is angled towards the front, it does not have knee clearance for a person using a wheelchair.
+Your knee hits the front counter where the monitor is installed.
+There is absolutely no way to reach the screen facing the screen.
+You need to be at a 180-degree angle to reach it.

 Ms. Cabanban: There is a comment about side approaching.
 Just this thought that you can use a side approach is very bad.
 How do you know the person has the ability to make that motion to do a side approach?
 Even for a regular person, that would break your neck, I think.
 Any other comments?

-Mr. Torabzadeh: I think for an able-bodied person to touch the screen, if you are parallel to the screen, if you park your wheelchair, there is no way to touch the screen.
+Page 4 of 8 Mr. Torabzadeh: it would be hard even for an able-bodied person to touch the screen, if you are parallel to the screen, but if you park your wheelchair parallel, there is almost no way to touch the screen.
 I wanted to make that comment.